Project Charter: Guide With Examples and Template

 Success metrics

-Define the success criteria or metrics of the project, which might include things like key performance indicators (KPIs) or other specific targets for project outcomes.
+Define the success criteria or project metrics, which might include things like key performance indicators (KPIs) or other specific targets for project outcomes.
 Success metrics are not always included in a project charter, but they can help ensure clarity and alignment among team members and stakeholders regarding project objectives and expectations right from the start.

 How to write a project charter